RareSkills/blog/erc20-votes-erc5805-and-erc6372/erc20-votes-erc5805-and-erc6372.md

 ### `clock()`

-This returns a uint48 which could be the block number or block timestamp or a function of these.
-Uint48 was chosen because it has enough bits to represent all sensible representations of time and the blocknumber farther into the future than humanity has recorded history.
+This returns a uint48 which could be the block number or block timestamp or a function of these. uint48 was chosen because it has enough bits to represent all sensible representations of time and the block number farther into the future than humanity has recorded history.

 ### `CLOCK_MODE()`

 Yes, a snake-case all upper case function is very unusual in Solidity, but that is what the EIP specifies.
 This returns a string that tells the reader what unit the clock uses.

 -   If it is a timestamp, it will be
 "mode=timestamp".
 -   If it is a block number it will be `mode=blocknumber&from=default`.